thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 ## What's an index?

 In a relational database system, an **index** is a special lookup table used to improve the speed of information retrieval for a specified table-column pair.
 An index on a table-column pair is like the index in an encyclopedia.
-You follow the references to the desired rows that contain a table-column value.
+You go to the index and follow the references to the desired rows that contain a table-column value.

 For example, imagine a PostgreSQL database contains a `movies` table with an `id serial PRIMARY KEY` column.
 In PostgreSQL, every primary key is given an index and so, in this example, a `movies_pkey` index is automatically created for the `movie` table's primary key column.